DenisYaroshevskiy/algorithm_dumpster/README.md

 I wanted to use this (as was one of the ideas from the course) in stable_sort to convert a 'divide and conqure' merge sort to a bottom up merge sort.

+I chose for a different implementation for `reserve` - instead of increasing the vector capacity, it adds zeroes to the front.
+It gives me a natural and consistent impletemtation between vector and array.

+I also chose to have a type of `zero` to be convertible to `ValueType` instead of directly `ValueType` because this gives me support to move only types.
+(Like reducing `unique_ptr`s with `nullptr` as zero).

+_TODO_: Since we know limits on logarithms, we can implement 'add no overflow' if that's useful.
+Maybe not since 'counting' is nothing compared to the cost of the reduction operation.
+Still.

 ### binary_search